projectestac/moodle-local_oauth/README.md

-# OAuth2 Server Plugin for Moodle.
+# OAuth2 Server Plugin for Moodle

 It provides an [OAuth2](https://tools.ietf.org/html/rfc6749 "RFC6749") server so that a user can use its Moodle account to log in to your application.
+Oauth2 Library has been taken from https://github.com/bshaffer/oauth2-server-php

 ## Requirements
-* Moodle 3.0 installed
+* #### Moodle 2.8 o higher installed
-* Admin account
+* #### Admin account

 ## Instalation steps
 1. Clone this repository in a directory named "oauth".  `$ git clone https://github.com/cognitivabrasil/moodle-local_oauth.git oauth`